crack666/paf2024/README.md

 2. **Batch Operations**
    - When displaying many tasks, use pagination parameters
-   - Consider using `GET /api/tasks?userId={userId}&status=RUNNING` for filtered queries
+   - Consider using `GET /api/tasks?userId={userId}&taskStatus=RUNNING` for filtered queries

 3. **Optimistic UI Updates**
-   - Update UI immediately after operations like task creation or status change
+   - Update UI immediately after operations like task creation or taskStatus change
    - Confirm with backend response or handle errors and revert if needed

 ## Deadlock Detection and Resolution